-Notre Dame is taking all possible steps within the law to support students who are undocumented or who qualify for relief under DACA.
+Notre Dame is taking all possible steps within the law to support and work with students who are undocumented or who qualify for relief under DACA.
 The University continues to take concrete steps to help undocumented and DACA students, including providing greater access to mental health and legal resources.
 The University will not declare itself a "sanctuary campus."

 Who should undocumented and DACA students contact to discuss issues/concerns?